piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 ### Fixed probability surface chemistry

-This simple fixed-probability surface chemistry model allows the user to define arbitrary surface reactions, by defining the impacting species, the products and a fixed event probability.
+This simple fixed-probability surface chemistry model allows the user to define arbitrary surface reactions, by defining the number of reactions, the impacting species, the products and a fixed event probability.
 The reaction is then assigned to the boundaries by specifying their number and index as defined previously.

+    Surface-NumOfReactions               = 1
     Surface-Reaction1-Type               = P
     Surface-Reaction1-Reactants          = (/1,0/)
     Surface-Reaction1-Products           = (/2,1,0/)